jeromezero/proxy/drafts/proxy.md

 I log into your computer and open your text editor.
 I lay a stack of notecards on the surface of the desk next to the computer and I go to work, tapping out a few notes to get things started.
 Living typewriters crawl around in the darkness of my head, communicating between one world and the next.
 They send messages from one side of the abyss to the other, passing messages from the living to the dead, from the dead to the living.
 They tell each other things they already know.

 I write.
 I get into a rhythm.
 It goes.
 The story takes shape.
 For the first time I see that shape taking form.
-Like a silhouette in the darkness.
+Like a silhouette against the darkness.
 I want her.
 She wants him.
 He wants me.

 "I thought you'd be asleep," I say.
 Your wife is propped up on pillows, watching television with a glass of whiskey in her hand.

-"I can't sleep," she says, slurring her words slightly.
+"I can't sleep," she says, slurring her words.
 "I've been thinking.
 Not everyone gets it.
 This thing we have.
 Honesty is important, isn't it?

 I tell her that it is, up to a point.
 "Honesty is required to make a relationship like this work."